 Colby College's Oak Institute for the Study of International Human Rights in Waterville has announced a fall lecture series, which will open with a presentation by 2001 Oak Human Rights Fellow Sevdie Ahmeti.
 On Thursday, September 20, Ahmeti will present "Working for Women and Human Rights in Kosovo."
 The lecture will begin at 7:30 p.m. in the Robins Room on the second floor of Roberts Building.
 It is open to the public and free of charge.

-At Colby College in Waterville, a series of wellness lectures in 2001 will address topics of mental, emotional, social and physical well-being.
+At Colby College in Waterville, a series of wellness lectures this fall will address topics of mental, emotional, social and physical well-being.
 Lectures are open to the public and are free of charge.
-Programs will discuss eating disorders, AIDS, humor and more.
-All lectures will be held in the Page Commons Room in Cotter Union.
-For information contact Colby's health center at 207-872-3058.
+Programs will discuss domestic abuse, multicultural society, alcohol consumption, stress and success.
+All of the programs will be held in the Page Commons Room in Cotter Union.
+For information contact Colby's health center at (207) 872-3058.

 American artist Alex Katz's exhibit "The Complete Woodcuts and Linocuts, 1951-2001" is on view at the Colby College Museum of Art in Waterville through August 28.
 The exhibit features 66 woodcut and linocut prints spanning Katz's career, as well as "Landscape," a portfolio of eight prints never before exhibited.